-Vitamin D is a fat-soluble vitamin that is naturally present in very few foods, added to others, and available as a dietary supplement.
-It is also produced endogenously when ultraviolet rays from sunlight strike the skin and trigger vitamin D synthesis.
-Vitamin D obtained from sun exposure, food, and supplements is biologically inert and must undergo two hydroxylations in the body for activation.
-The first occurs in the liver and converts vitamin D to 25-hydroxyvitamin D[ 25(OH)D], also known as calcidiol.
+Vitamin D is a naturally occurring fat-soluble vitamin in very few foods, added to others, and accessible as a dietary supplement.
+It is also endogenously generated when sunlight ultraviolet rays hit the skin and cause the synthesis of vitamin D. This vitamin derived from exposure to the sun, food, and supplements are biologically inert and have to undergo two activation hydroxylations in the body.
+The first takes place in the liver, converting vitamin D to 25-hydroxyvitamin D[ 25(OH)D], also known as calcidiol.

-- Vitamin D regulates the calcium and phosphorus levels in the blood by promoting their absorption from food in the intestines, and by promoting re-absorption of calcium in the kidneys.
+- Vitamin D controls the concentrations of calcium and phosphorus in the blood by encouraging the absorption of calcium from food in the intestines and reabsorption of calcium in the kidneys.

-- It promotes bone formation and mineralization and is essential in the development of an intact and strong skeleton.
+- It encourages the bone formation and mineralization and is vital for an intact and powerful skeleton to be developed.

-- It inhibits parathyroid hormone secretion from the parathyroid gland.
+- It inhibits the secretion of the parathyroid hormone from the gland.

 Hormone for Calcium and Phosphate regulation

-- Too much (5 times the RDA, chronically): It is the most toxic of the vitamins.
+- It is the most toxic of the vitamins.